geoschem/HEMCO/docs/source/tech-info/input-file-format.rst

 based on the emitted molecular  weight and the molecular ratio of the given species (see the HEMCO-model Interface) section.
 More details on unit conversion are given in module :file:`src/Core/hco_unit_mod.F90`.

-Index-based data is regridded in such a manner that every grid
-box on the new grid represents
-the index with the largest
-relative contribution from the
-overlapping boxes of the
-original grid.
-All other data
-are regridded as 'concentration' quantities, i.e. conserving the
-global weighted average.
+Index-based data is regridded in such a manner that every grid box on the new grid represents the index with the largest relative contribution from the overlapping boxes of the original grid.
+All other data are regridded as "concentration: quantities, i.e. conserving the global weighted average.

 For more information, we invite you to read `our Preparing data files for use with HEMCO wiki page <http://wiki.geos-chem.org/Preparing_data_files_for_use_with_HEMCO>`__.

 .. _arbitrary_additional_netcdf_dimension: